Politics of Cameroon

+The politics of Cameroon takes place in the context of an electoral autocracy where multi-party elections have been held since 1992, the ruling party wins every election, and Paul Biya has been president since 1982.
+Since Cameroon's independence in 1960, it has been a single-party state and ruled only by two presidents: Ahmadou Ahidjo and Paul Biya.
+Political opposition is repressed, and elections are manipulated in favor of the ruling party.

-The politics of Cameroon takes place in a framework of a unitary presidential republic, whereby the President of Cameroon is both head of state and head of government, and of a multi-party system.
-A prime ministerial position exists and is nominally head of government, implying a semi-presidential system, although de facto only serves to assist the president.
+Nominally, it is a unitary presidential republic, whereby the President of Cameroon is both head of state and head of government, and of a multi-party system.
+A prime ministerial position exists and is nominally head of government, implying a semi-presidential system, although de facto the prime minister only serves to assist the president.
 Executive power is exercised by the government.
 Legislative power is vested in both the government and the National Assembly of Cameroon.

 Political background

 The government adopted legislation in 1997 to authorize the formation of multiple political parties and ease restrictions on forming civil associations and private newspapers.
-Cameroon's first multiparty legislative and presidential elections were held in 1992 followed by municipal elections in 1996 and another round of legislative and presidential elections in 1997.
+Cameroon's first multiparty legislative and presidential elections were held in 1992, followed by municipal elections in 1996 and another round of legislative and presidential elections in 1997.
 Because the government refused to consider opposition demands for an independent election commission, the three major opposition parties boycotted the October 1997 presidential election, which Biya easily won.
 The leader of one of the opposition parties, Bello Bouba Maigari of the NUDP, subsequently joined the government.

 Cameroon has a number of independent newspapers.
 Censorship was abolished in 1996, but the government sometimes seizes or suspends newspapers and occasionally arrests journalists.
 Although a 1990 law authorizes private radio and television stations, the government has not granted any licenses as of March 1998.

 The Cameroonian Government's human rights record has been improving over the years but remains flawed.
 There continue to be reported abuses, including beatings of detainees, arbitrary arrests, and illegal searches.
 The judiciary is frequently corrupt, inefficient, and subject to political influence.

 Worthy of note is the fact that Cameroon is the only country in which two Constitutions are applicable side by side.
 For example, the 1972 Constitution designates the Prime Minister as constitutional successor of the Head of State in case of incapacity, death, resignation or unaccountable absence of the incumbent.
 Contrarily, the 1996 Constitutional Reform designates the President of the Senate as constitutional successor; but the Senate (provided for by 1996 Reform) does not exist.
 Apart from increasing the presidential mandate from 5 years to 7 years, very few amendments of the 1996 Constitutional Reform have been applied.